NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 Use the option listed above on the ```srun```, ```sbatch```, or ```salloc``` command or in your job script to specify what resources your job requires.

-!!! note
-    For now, more information on Slurm and job submission script examples can be found under the [Eagle Running Jobs section](../Eagle/Running/index.md).
+For more information on running jobs and Slurm job scheduling, please see the [Slurm documentation section](../../Slurm/index.md).

 ### Shared Node Partition